-All students are required to complete the Graduate School Exit Questionnaire and schedule an exit interview with the Chair of the Graduate Committee.
+All students are required to complete the Graduate School Exit Questionnaire The questionnaire is due by the last day of classes in the session of anticipated graduation.

 Placement Services

 Agricultural economics graduates find employment in the business, government, and educational sectors.
 The Department aims to assist students in identifying job opportunities.
 The faculty has frequent contact with potential employers.
 Students should indicate their availability and job preferences to faculty members whose interests bring them in contact with prospective employers.